Guide to Lightroom Split Toning

 It’s also more sophisticated digitally: previously limited to shadows and highlights, Lightroom allows you to introduce colors into the midtones, and also as a global effect.

-Lastly, split toning is a perfect way to add a sepia tone to your black and white images, allowing you to introduce a suggestion of color and give a subtle shift of mood to your monochrome photographs.
+Lastly, split toning is a perfect way to add a sepia filter to your black and white images, allowing you to introduce a suggestion of color and give a subtle shift of mood to your monochrome photographs.

 Split Toning Panel Options

 In 2020, Lightroom transformed how it edits split tones, changing the panel completely.

 Instead of “Split Toning,” the panel in the Develop module is now called Color Grading and includes a lot more control and functionality.

 The Color Grading panel can appear confusing at first, largely because a lot of the controls are replicated.
 Once you understand where Lightroom has doubled up (or tripled up!) on how certain elements can be changed, it becomes a lot easier to understand.